Q: When is your Sunday morning worship service?

 Q: What is offered especially for children during the worship service:

 A: There is a nursery available for children ages birth to three.
 All other children come to the first half of the worship service.
-Children from age four through third grade are dismissed about halfway through the service to attend "Our Father's House," a time of worship geared for children with singing, Bible stories and other fun activities.
+Children from age four through second grade are dismissed about halfway through the service to attend "Our Father's House," a time of worship geared for children with singing, Bible stories and other fun activities.
 Crayons and coloring pages are available near the entryways of our sanctuary for young children.

 Q: Will I be welcome?